Dear Your Teen,

 ANSWER | Tori Cordiano, Ph.D.

-Many factors contribute to a teenager’s sense of “fit” in school, and some years will feel better than others.
-At a minimum, all kids should feel safe, both in the physical sense of the word, and in the sense that he or she is not regularly picked on or humiliated.
-We’d all like for our kids to have a great academic experience that doesn’t include any teasing or humiliation.
-Unfortunately, our control over what peers do is very limited.
+Many factors contribute to a teenager’s sense of “fit” in school.
+Some years will feel better than others.
+At a minimum, all kids should feel safe, both in the physical and emotional sense of the word.
+And in that sense, no one should pick on or bully them regularly for being smart.
+We’d all like for our kids to have a great academic experience that doesn’t include any bullying situations or humiliation.
+Unfortunately, we have very little control over what peers do.

-If the teacher is setting the tone during situations of bullying, it may be necessary to talk with that teacher about how your child is feeling in the class.
-This may get to the root of what the bullying situation could be coming from and how your child responds differently in school versus out of school.
+If the school or a particular teacher is allowing bullying to occur, it may be necessary to talk with that teacher about how your child is feeling in the class.
+This may get to the root of where the bullying situation could be coming from and how your child responds differently in school versus out of school.